zakelawen/CSV/README.md

 # Steering Representations for Retrieved-Context Utility in Retrieval-Augmented Generation

-This repository contains the code and experiment notes for a retrieved-document utility classifier for retrieval-augmented generation (RAG).
-The project studies whether a frozen LLM's hidden states can distinguish answer-supporting retrieved documents from distracting ones, and whether that signal can be used as a lightweight gate for existing RAG and contrastive decoding methods.

 The main method is a **Context Separator Vector (CSV)**.
 CSV learns a small steering vector in a frozen LLM.
 No target LLM weights are fine-tuned.